-Visit Playa de las Burras in the south of the island, if you love quiet and peaceful beaches.
+Visit Playa de las Burras in the south of the island if you’re after a quiet and peaceful beach.
 The coastal section, known as donkey beach, is partly rocky with small, sandy coves.
 Since access to the clear sea is flat, families with children are also well accommodated here.
-Here you have plenty of space for ball games and jogging.
-Showers and toilets are also available.
-Locals also like to come for a refreshing dip at the well-kept beach.
+There’s also plenty of space for ball games and jogging.

-Playa de Tarajalillo optically rises through the dark volcanic crust from the golden sandy beaches of Gran Canaria.
+Playa de Tarajalillo is a small, secluded beach in the compact, quiet resort of Bahía Feliz.
 Because of the rocky surface of the 1km long and about 30m wide beach, it is only partially suitable for swimming.
-However, numerous dog owners pootle around here, because Playa de Tarajalillo is perfect for running riot and for long walks with the four-legged friends.
-Immediately adjacent to the beach is a small airfield where you can book scenic flights and discover the island from a bird's eye view.
+However, numerous dog owners pootle around here, because Playa de Tarajalillo is perfect for running riot and for long walks with four-legged friends.
+Next to the beach is a small airfield where you can book scenic flights and discover the island from a bird's eye view.

 Playa de Mogán is one of the man-made beaches in the south-west of the island.
 Embedded in a fascinating hilly landscape, the golden sand offers an interesting contrast to the blue sea.
 Thanks to the two breakwaters in front of the bay, the water is very calm.
 Families appreciate this location because the water here is warmer than on the other coastlines of Gran Canaria.
 The variety of water sports providers guarantee the opportunity to try windsurfing, parasailing or jet skiing.
 The good infrastructure of the beach also includes showers and toilets.

-Due to the excellent wind conditions, Playa del Águila is considered an insider tip by surfers.
-Here there is also one of the most prestigious surf schools in Gran Canaria.
-The clean beach is made of stones and sand.
-From the car park it is only a short walk to the sea, so you do not have to go far with your surfboard or bathing equipment.
-Playa del Águila is especially recommended for sports enthusiasts who are looking for a quiet stretch of coast in the south-east.
-Worth seeing at the 430m long and 30m wide beach is a small lighthouse.
+Due to the excellent wind conditions, Playa del Águila is a gem for windsurfers.
+This is also the home of one of the best surf schools in Gran Canaria – Dunkerbeck Surf School.
+The beach is clean and made of both pebbles and sand and it’s only a short walk to the sea from the car park, so you don’t have to walk far with your surfboard or beach stuff.
+It really is the perfect space for sports enthusiasts who are looking for a quiet stretch of coast in the south-east.